The joint bidiagonalization method for large GSVD computations in finite precision

 \subsection{Examples for the GSVD computation}

-In this subsection, we use some examples to illustrate the numerical performance of the algorithm for computing the GSVD of $\{A,L\}$ based on the JBD process.
-We show the convergence behavior of the Ritz value and the final accuracy of the computed generalized singular values and vectors.
-We also illustrate the result of Theorem \ref{thm4.1}, and show that the residual norm and its upper bound in \eqref{4.7} can be used as a stopping criterion.
+We illustrate the numerical performance of the JBD method for computing a few extreme GSVD components of $\{A,L\}$.
+We will show the convergence behavior of the computed Ritz values and vectors, and justify the upper bound in \eqref{4.7}.